bagisto/bagisto-docs/docs/master/advanced/create-data-import.md

 - `importBatch()`: This method imports all the rows of your `.csv` files into a batch file and then imports them into the database in a queue.
 It handles the processing of the data and updates the import batch summary.

 These methods play a crucial role in ensuring the integrity and accuracy of the imported data.
 They help in identifying and handling errors, such as missing or duplicate identifiers, and provide a smooth data transfer process.

+### Types of file allowed in the import process.

+We support four types of files for data transfer when importing bulk data into the system:

+- XML
+- CSV
+- XLSX
+- XLS